PuddyClub/Discord-ASync-Server/README.md

 homepageRedirect (String) - Choose a page where the user will be redirected when trying to access the domain.
 Changing this value, you will have to log in to the website using the path "/login".

+slashCommandListener.function (String) - Name of the function you are hosting within Firebase via the module path "@tinypudding/firebase-discord-interactions/functionListener/firebaseCallback/client.js".
+This function will receive the request received by the URL of slashCommandListener.

 slashCommandListener.objString (Boolean) - The data shown on the console will be a string instead of an Object.

 slashCommandListener.enabled (Boolean) - Activate a special URL to receive your bot's interactions via your Firebase server.